-Clause 18 Power to vary or revoke designation made under Regulations
+Clause 19 Power to vary or revoke designation made under regulations

-Clause 18(2) provides that a relevant designation may "at any time" be varied or revoked by the Minister.
-We encourage the Government to consider whether it would be more appropriate for there to be a fixed term for designations which would provide that designations.
-The fixed term would be revoked at a certain date subject to further amendment or extension.
+Clause 19(2) provides that a relevant designation may "at any time" be varied or revoked by the Minister.
+We encourage the Government to consider whether it would be more appropriate for there to be a fixed term for designations which would provide the fixed term would be revoked at a certain date subject to further amendment or extension.

-Clause 20 Periodic review of certain designations
+Clause 21 Periodic review of certain designations

-We note that the review period in terms of clause 20(4) is a period of three years beginning with the date when the Regulations are made and each further period of three years begins with the date of completion of the review.
+We note that the review period in terms of clause 21(4) is a period of three years beginning with the date when the Regulations are made and each further period of three years begins with the date of completion of the review.
 In our view it may be appropriate for there to be a shorter review period.
-In response to the Government's pre legislative consultation we suggested a one year review period but accept that this may be too short.
-Perhaps a two year review would be the best period to apply under this clause?
+In response to the Government's pre legislative consultation we suggested a one year review period and following debates in the House of Lords believe that one year is the correct period and the bill should be amended accordingly